 Sky House by Kiyonori Kikutake Photographs

-Kikutake always alluded to his biography, which crosses the historical backdrop of Japan to clarify his elaboration of Metabolist’s standards.
-Child of a well-off group of proprietors, he was 17 when the war finished, and his family was all of a sudden poor after post-war changes.
+Kikutake always alluded to his biography, which crosses the historical backdrop of Japan to clarify his elaboration of the Metabolist’s standards.
+Child of a well-off group of proprietors, he was 17 when the war finished, and his family was suddenly poor after post-war changes.
 In the aftermath of the war, the Metabolists began to propose flexible structures in an outline state of mind that required structures to adjust to the changeability of things.

-The sky-house applies this standard on the little scale, tending to the variability inherent in a single-family.
-The first expansion to the fundamental volume was the kid’s room, a small space plugged under the floor (a “move-net” as the planner likes to call it), which was removed when the kids moved away.
-Amid over 50 years, some changes were made to the Sky-house; some enhanced the building, some irremediably modified the house’s principles.
+The sky-house applies this standard on a small scale, tending to the variability inherent in a single family.
+The first expansion to the fundamental volume was the kid’s room, a small space plugged under the floor (a “move-net,” as the planner likes to call it), which was removed when the kids moved away.
+Over 50 years, some changes were made to the Sky-house; some enhanced the building, and some irremediably modified the house’s principles.

 Sky House by Kiyonori Kikutake Plans